Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 ## Underground Ordering
 ### Project Idea
 My intention for this project is to create a way for people to order ahead of time at the underground.
 I would like to at minimum create an interface using items at the underground as an example of how this could be useful, as a proof of concept.
+This would be useful as some food such as the quesadillas can take 15 minutes to make.
+Being able to order ahead of time means students would less disruption to their workflow waiting around for food to be prepared.
 I would like to have the app communicate to a server to send the order to.
 And if I can get that to work, it would be good to have a chef's screen to recieve the orders.
 Another stretch goal would be to incorporate hanover outlook logins to prevent abuse.

 ### Main Features
 #### 1. Order an item